 The Pala-U Waterfall is located around 60 kilometres west of Hua Hin.
 Situated within the Kaeng Krachan National Park, it is close to the Myanmar border.
 The journey to the falls itself is beautiful, you pass through a stunning countryside and occasionally, you get to see wild elephants coming out of the jungle.
 The waterfall has 16 steps to it making it one of Thailand’s longest waterfalls.
 Its 3rd step is where many locals and tourists flock to since it has a large natural pool.
 The atmosphere at the waterfall is very refreshing.
 You have to visit it while on your Hua Hin trip.

-Pala-u Waterfall Information
+Pala-u Waterfall Travel Tips

 - Do carry a change of clothes.